joaovicente/beautiful-jekyll/_posts/2018-02-12-event-driven-with-spring-rest-kafka-and-mongodb.md

 $ mvn spring-boot:run
 ```

-So the application runs but is does not do anything useful, so lets stop the app now and let's create a `CreatAuthorController` by editing `./src/main/java/com/joaovicente/CreateAuthorController.java` and add  POST capabilities
+So the application runs but is does not do anything useful, so lets stop the app now (using `ctrl+C`) and let's create a `CreateAuthorController` by editing `./src/main/java/io/github/joaovicente/CreateAuthorController.java` and add  POST capabilities

 The handler method as shown below, to expose`POST /authors`